saranobrega/Anomaly-detection---Supervised-and-Unsupervised/README.md

 - Predicting normal samples
 ![alt text](f3.png)

 The first layer predicts 100% of false positives!
-Not a useful model if every sample is predicted as positive.
-On the other hand, the second layer performs very well, having only 1% of FP.
+Not a useful model.
+On the other hand, the second layer performs very well, having only 1% of false positives.

 - Predicting noisy samples
 The results from the first layer and second layer are shown in separated images:
 ![alt text](f4.png)
 ![alt text](f5.png)

--  The first layer predicts all the noisy samples.
-Oh well, but it also yielded 100% of FP.
-So, in general, not a useful approach.
+- The first layer predicts well all the noisy samples.
+But it also yielded 100% of false positives.
+At the end, it is not a good approach.

-- However, the second layer yields interesting results.
-With 100% of True Positives for the second, third and fourth type of noisy types, it sounds promising on detecting certain kinds of outbond data.
+- The second layer yields interesting results.
+With 100% of True Positives for the second, third and fourth type of noisy types, it sounds promising on detecting certain kinds of anomalous data.
 The only downsidde is predicting 81% of False Negative for the 1st type of noisy samples.
-But remember, these are the hardest outliers to detect, given that the noise ratio is pretty low :) .
+But remember, these are the hardest outliers to detect, given that the noise ratio is the lowest.

 ![alt text](f6.png)